DAMO-NLP-SG/WebDesignAgent/README.md

 ##  📰 Update

-* **[2024.6.27]** WebDesignAgent is now support building Chinese Website!
+* **[2024.6.27]** WebDesignAgent is now supporting building Chinese Websites!
 * **[2024.6.26]**  The first version of WebDesignAgent!

-## 🚀 What is WebDesignAgnet
+## 😊 What is WebDesignAgnet
-Unleash the full potential of your web design dreams with our cutting-edge AI-powered agent!
+WebDesignAgnet is an autonomous agent that can help you build a series of websites with one sentence!

 ### User Input
 It supports building webpages with text and images.